okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_sign-in_widget/index.md

 We also have mobile SDKs for Android, React Native, iOS, and Xamarin.

-For mobile apps, we've found it's difficult (or impossible) to embed the Sign-In Widget.
-If you redirect to Okta for authentication, you can [customize the hosted sign-in widget](/docs/guides/custom-hosted-signin/overview/).
-However, if you want to have a custom login form and have that provided by the Sign-In Widget, you're (currently) out of luck.
+For mobile apps, embedding the Sign-In Widget is not currently supported.
+A possible workaround is to redirect to Okta for authentication and [customize the hosted sign-in widget](/docs/guides/custom-hosted-signin/overview/).
+Support is provided, however, for building your own UI in mobile apps.

-The good news is our mobile SDKs provide support for you to build your own UI.
+See the following examples:

 - Android:
     - [Sign in with your own UI](https://github.com/okta/okta-oidc-android#Sign-in-with-your-own-UI)